Meadowlands Sports Complex

-The Meadowlands Sports Complex is a sports complex located in East Rutherford, in Bergen County, New Jersey, United States.
+The Meadowlands Sports Complex is a sports complex located in East Rutherford, New Jersey, United States.
 The facility is owned and operated by the New Jersey Sports and Exposition Authority (NJSEA).
+It is named for the New Jersey Meadowlands, upon which it was built.

 The complex currently consists of MetLife Stadium, which is home to the New York Giants and New York Jets of the National Football League; the Meadowlands Racetrack, a famous harness racing circuit (which is home of the annual Hambletonian Stakes); and the Quest Diagnostics Training Center, which is the Giants' practice facility.